wp-plugins/seo-automatic-wp-core-tweaks/readme.txt

 It adds a new Admin menu item, SEO Automatic - with a sub-menu Core Tweaks, giving access on one page to all of the things that savvy programmers change for every installation.

+It also adds a second sub-menu item called "Our Profiles".
+When the profiles are filled in, users can add a shortcode on any page or post to display the links to their review profiles.

 For older themes that do not support custom menus, it also combines several other WP plugins for theme customization, turned off by default in the bottom of the admin screen.

 = What if I already have a Wordpress site up and running? =